 Siena students in any major are invited to participate in the unique "history immersion" program offered through Siena College's McCormick Center for the Study of the American Revolution and the College of William and Mary's National Institute for American History and Democracy.
 The semester-long curriculum provides a thorough grounding in interdisciplinary study of early American history and material culture.
 Students will complete a required course in public history, a "field school" in material culture, archeology or architectural history, an additional elective, and a semester long internship at the Colonial Williamsburg Foundation.
 Students will live at the College of William & Mary, the second oldest college in the United States.
 The program is offered each semester and is open to Siena students in any major.
-Students interested in participating in this program should contact Dr. Karen Ward Mahar, Chair of the History Department.
-Information may also be obtained from the website: www.wwm.edu/as/niahd/
+Students interested in participating in this program should contact Dr. Jennifer Dorsey, Director of Siena College's McCormick Center for the Study of the American Revolution.
+Information may also be obtained from the website: www.wm.edu/as/niahd/.